 Overall, there is a significant increase in legal protections for whistleblowers, including improved access to compensation for those who suffer reprisal or retaliation following a disclosure.

-The laws also introduce significant penalties ranging up to $10.5million for breaches of the new whistleblower protections.
+The laws have also introduced significant penalties ranging up to $10.5million for breaches of the new whistleblower protections.

 From 1st January 2020 it will be an offence to not have a compliant whistleblowing policy in place, which will also result in a fine.